htcondor/htcondor/docs/version-history/development-release-series-89.rst

    :macro:`OFFLINE_MACHINE_RESOURCE_GPUs` will now take effect on a *condor_reconfig*.
    :ticket:`7651`

+-  The *condor_startd* now detects whether user namespaces can be created by unprivileged processes.
+If so, it advertises the classad attribute ``HasUserNamespaces``.
+In this case, container managers like singularity can be run without setuid root.
+   :ticket:`7625`

 -  Added a :macro:`SEC_CREDENTIAL_SWEEP_DELAY` configuration parameter which specifies how long, in seconds, we should wait before cleaning up unused credentials.